sammydigits/sammydigits.github.io/_posts/2014-12-11-make-it-do-everything.md

 title: Make it do everything
 ---

-I can't show a screenshot yet, but I recently built a website which is:
+I can't show a screenshot yet, but I recently built a website which:

-- Fully responsive, fully.
+- Is fully responsive, fully.
 - Degrades gracefully down to IE7
 - Uses a video background
 - Features parallax scrolling

-It's pretty epic.
+It's pretty epic, stay tuned.